 That doesn’t mean writing about topics you think your reader should be interested in (like how amazing your book is) but rather writing about things they would find genuinely beneficial in some way.

-Thinking strategically means focusing on the reader and that means that all your posts must inform your reader of something, persuade them of something or just delight them in some way.
+TAKE ACTION: Thinking strategically means focusing on the reader and that means that all your posts must inform your reader of something, persuade them of something or just delight them in some way.
+What are you going to give your reader?

 Think about the kinds of blogs you read – either to help with your writing or just for fun.
 You’d never keep reading posts that weren’t in some way valuable to you.